Menstrual Hygiene Management Among Adolescent Girls in Kenya

 • Advocacy and policy7

 Historically, Kenyan women have struggled with attaining the aforementioned factors of good MHM.
-With regards to sanitation facilities, in 2014 26% of Kenyan women report their main environment for MHM as their backyard or sleeping area rather than a bathroom, and in rural areas, only a third of schools [were] reported to provide a place for girls to manage their periods.8 Kenya also has insufficient access to “safe and affordable materials” according to UNESCO standards, as less than half of women reported having sufficient feminine hygiene materials in 2016.9 Additionally, statistics suggest a need for more open conversation surrounding menstruation.
-In 2014, only 50% of Kenyan women and girls reported that they openly discuss menstruation at home, and only 12% of girls said that they would be comfortable receiving menstrual information from their mother.10 There is also a gap in Kenyan girls’ knowledge, as evidenced by the fact that 1 in 4 Kenyan girls do not associate menstruation with the potential to become pregnant.11
+In regard to sanitation facilities, in 2014, 26% of Kenyan women reported their main environment for MHM was their backyard or sleeping area rather than a bathroom, and in rural areas, only a third of schools reported that they provided a place for girls to manage their periods.8 Kenya also has insufficient access to “safe and affordable materials” according to UNESCO standards, as less than half of women reported having sufficient feminine hygiene materials in 2016.9 Additionally, statistics suggest a need for more open conversation surrounding menstruation.
+In 2014, only 50% of Kenyan women and girls reported that they openly discuss menstruation at home, and only 12% of girls said that they would be comfortable receiving menstrual information from their mothers.10 There is also a gap in Kenyan girls’ knowledge, as evidenced by the fact that 1 in 4 Kenyan girls do not associate menstruation with the potential to become pregnant.11

 Unfortunately, the research on MHM in Kenya is limited due to difficulties quantifying MHM and discrepancies between regions.
 For example, research on the average income in Kenya is often contradictory.
 While several individuals have researched the average daily income of Kenyans, the numbers often vary by as much as 200%.17 Additionally, many of the causes and consequences of poor MHM such as culture and mental health are difficult to quantify, largely because of their subjectivity.
 Studies have been conducted to address this limitation, but quantifying how a community feels about periods or the anxiety a girl feels through surveys is not a perfect measure.18